 Discussions found online usually contain a few questions about some aspects of light and lighting.
 However, most discourses tend to lack the relevant and necessary information to adequately explore and answer the original topics.

 At some point, a large majority of detailers will have a need to supplement or upgrade the lighting in their shops or garages.
 Mobile detailers will also need to upgrade, requiring lighting that is efficient, sufficient, and portable.

 The need for additional lighting usually presents itself on the fly.
-Consequently, many detailers rush to make quick purchases, later to find out these lights only really offer more light, not the type of light they truly wanted.
-The money impulsively spent fixtures only providing “more light” is better applied to a lighting system that accurately represents a paint’s true state.
+Consequently, many detailers rush to make quick purchases, later to find out these lights only really offer more light, not the type of light they truly needed.
+The money impulsively spent on fixtures only providing “more light” is better applied to a lighting system that accurately represents a paint’s true state.

 1. To explain the basic concepts behind the science of how light works.

 2. To introduce and discuss the factors of light which are most relevant to lighting for paint correction.

 3. To enlighten the reader about certain temperatures of light best suited to optimally reveal paint color and defects.

 This article will remain as factually relevant to lighting for auto detailing paint correction processes as possible.
 That being said, basic knowledge of the science of optics (the study of light) lighting systems (light bulbs etc.) are necessary for proper analysis.
 This information will reveal an exploration into how lighting can reveal a painted surface, allowing for an analysis of its true condition.

 The Science Explaining How Light Works